-• Liquid fuels will be utilized by the light-duty fleet for several decades to come

-- Automotive manufacturers want higher octane fuels to achieve the fuel economy and performance needs of their engines - Biofuels are the lowest GHG-emitting, cleanest, and cheapest octane provider available
+- Liquid fuels will be utilized by the light-duty fleet for several decades to come - The slow consumer uptake of advanced technologies, such as EVs, and the continued need for light trucks/larger SUVs in certain applications (farming, small businesses) - Automotive manufacturers want higher octane fuels to achieve the fuel economy and performance needs of their engines - Biofuels are by far the lowest GHG-emitting, cleanest, and cheapest octane provider available

 Below, we provide rationale for examining fuels, especially biofuels, as a near-term strategy under CAFE.
 Without considering fuels and engines as a system, it will be impossible to achieve deep cuts to transportation emissions, both in the near term 2022 to 2025 period and beyond.
+Utilizing a high-octane, low-carbon biofuel blend achieves multiple goals including: meeting CAFE; preserving consumer choice when purchasing cars and lowering fuel costs; enabling the automotive industry to cost-effectively comply with stringent CAFE standards.